the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 * World readable keys
 * Deployment

-Note: It has been a long term goal of mine to make OMEMO the default encryption in Conversations.
+Note: It has been a long-term goal of mine to make OMEMO the default encryption in Conversations.
 However this isn’t as simple as flipping a switch.
 There are a couple of things that needed to be fixed in order to actually make this viable.
 The first thing was that we needed to introduce an easier trust model.
 OMEMO when it first was implemented would keep asking the user to confirm the fingerprint for every new device.
 That’s too complicated for inexperienced users.

 The second problem we had was that OMEMO was only working with people in your contact list.
 Which not only makes this difficult in group chats but also prevents the first »Hello« message that happens before people add each other to their contact list.

-And most importantly OMEMO needed to see some adoption.
+And most importantly, OMEMO needed to see some adoption.
 You can’t make an encryption default that is not support by the recipient.

 Let’s look at all these problem in more detail.